-In 2012, the Company incurred \$81.8 million in income taxes as compared to \$93.5 million and \$35.3 million for 2011 and 2010, respectively.
+In 2013, the Company incurred \$34.1 million in income tax expense as compared to \$81.8 million and \$93.5 million for 2012 and 2011, respectively.
 All income tax expenses were associated with the Etame Marin block production, and were incurred in Gabon.
-The lower income tax expense for 2012 versus 2011 was primarily the result of lower sales volumes, resulting in lower profit oil barrels subject to taxes.
-The higher income tax expense in Gabon in 2011 versus 2010 is a function of higher sales volumes, significantly higher oil prices, and modest costs incurred, resulting in higher profit oil barrels subject to taxes.
+The lower income tax expense for 2013 compared to 2012 was primarily the result of lower revenue due to lower sales volumes, resulting in lower profit oil barrels subject to taxes, a significant increase in costs incurred due to the construction of two new platforms and cost incurred associated with an active rig under contract for the majority of 2013 in the Etame Marin block.
+The higher income tax expense in Gabon in 2011 is a function of higher sales volumes, significantly higher oil prices, and modest costs incurred, resulting in higher profit oil barrels subject to taxes.
 After deducting royalty and cost oil, the remaining barrels are profit oil barrels which bear income tax.